Quick Cool Pinto Bean Soup

-With the help of a food processor, this tasty no-cook pinto bean soup will be ready to eat in minutes.
-Serve with tortilla chips or warmed flour tortillas.
+With the help of a food processor, this tasty no-cook pinto bean soup is ready to eat in minutes.
+Enlivened with fresh tomatoes, olives, corn, and chiles, this is a filling bowlful for warm weather, served with tortilla chips or warmed flour tortillas.
+Photos by Evan Atlas.

 - Two 16-ounce cans pinto beans, drained and rinsed

 - 14- to 16-ounce can stewed or diced tomatoes, undrained

 - 2 scallions, coarsely chopped

 - 1/4 cup fresh cilantro or parsley leaves

 - 1 medium green bell pepper, cut into 1-inch pieces

 - 3 ripe plum (Roma) tomatoes or other firm flavorful tomatoes, cut into large chunks